List of Suits characters: Mike Ross

 As season 4 begins, Mike gets his feet wet with his first case as an investment banker on a takeover with Gillis Industries.
 This puts him and Harvey at edge, seeing as how the other party working on the takeover is Logan Sanders, and he is represented by Harvey and Pearson Specter.
 Mike boldly goes head to head with Harvey, holding his own until finally succumbing when Louis undoes a deal Mike was working with Charles Forstman for money.
 As a direct result of the deal with Forstman, which Mike agreed to cut his boss Jonathan Sidwell out of, and which Forstman himself notified Sidwell, Mike was promptly fired, but gets offered a job by Forstman.
 Before taking a job with Charles Forstman, Louis Litt, guilty over his own deal with Forstman, uses a favor with Jessica to rehire Mike to Pearson Specter.
 His relationship with Rachel is tumultuous during this period, finding out that she had a history with Logan and also that she had kissed him while they were together.
 At first Mike had broken off their relationship following this betrayal.
 Mike tells Rachel that he needs time to think about things, and starts living in a hotel.
 Mike then relented, realizing he cared greatly for her, enough to overlook the incident and he moved back in after she approached him and convinced him to do so.
 For the remainder of the season, Mike is in the background, doing side work, and helping solve issues as Louis Litt's deal with Forstman falls apart.
 Mike, through his own compassion in the final summer episode of Suits, "This is Rome..." returns Louis's possessions to his house.
 When there, and attempting to comfort Louis, he asks about a key he found in Louis's box of things.
 At first, Louis takes it as playful and dismisses him.
-However, after Mike asks about the key again when he failed to get Louis hired with Robert Zane, Louis is able to piece together that Mike truly isn't a Harvard graduate.
+However, after Mike asks about the key again when he failed to get Louis hired with Robert Zane, Louis is able to piece together that Mike truly is not a Harvard graduate.

 In season 5, Mike's secret is discovered and he accepts time in prison for 2 years after a long trial against Anita Gibbs, an attorney who makes sending him to jail her life's mission.